QuTech-Delft/cQASM-spec/README.md

 There is no literal notation for qubits.
 The only way to interact with them is through application of quantum gates.

-In most contexts where qubits can be specified, it is clear from context whether the qubit itself or its measurement register is used, but for some gates this is not clear.
-In this case the name of the qubit must be given a `.q` suffix to refer to the qubit or a `.b` suffix to refer to the measurement register.
+In most contexts where qubits can be specified, it is clear from context whether the qubit itself or its measurement register is used, but for some gates (in particular when using a qubit register for conditional execution) this is not clear.
+In this case subscript notation should be used.
+If the `.q` subscript suffix is applied to the qubit, the actual qubit is selected, whereas `.b` explicitly selects the measurement register.
 When the qubit is part of an array, the suffix comes after the indexation, for instance `q[0].b`.
-You are free to use this notation everywhere.
+You are free to use this notation anywhere.

 There is an exception to the above for compatibility with 1.0, where qubits were implicitly named `q` and their measurement registers were implicitly named `b`.
 This notation is deprecated, and only used in conjunction with the equally deprecated nameless qubit register declaration.